-How to Build a Time Machine – Jay’s second feature-length documentary, currently in production.
+How to Build a Time Machine – Jay’s second feature-length documentary.
 Part of the film’s budget was raised through the Hot Docs DocIgnite crowdsourcing campaign.

 Ron Howard – Director of such films as Parenthood, Backdraft and A Beautiful Mind.
 Frequently scorned by Jay for being a jobber and/or purveyor of Oscar bait.
 (See also: Jobber, Oscar Bait)

 Huckcity – Co-host of the Game Junk Podcast and another former employee of Silicon Knights.
 His real name is Andrew Hoculik but his nickname comes from the domain name of his personal website (which is amazing).

 Intox – Offered by Jay as an alternative to the Hollywood term “in talks”, to be used in situations where an actor or director is rumoured to be in negotiations for a questionable project (and possibly intoxicated).
 Originated on Episode #578: Sausage Party.

 It is what it is – Catch phrase used by Jay that indicates a particular movie does not aspire to be anything more than what it is.
 Or something like that.

 It’s Been Awhile – 2001 power ballad by the metal band Staind.
 Whenever someone utters the words “It’s been a while” there is a 50/50 chance Jay will spontaneously break into this song.

 The Jackal – Jay’s alter-ego when hosting a Vibecast.
 (See also: Vibecast)